-TAXONOMY OF RULES [June 10th, 2025]
+TYPES AND TAXONOMY OF RULES [June 23rd, 2025]

 Aggregation (AGG) Determine whether a decision by a single participant or of multiple participants is required needed prior to an action at a node in a decision process.
 Aggregation rules specify who participates in the decision, how much weight each participant has relative to others, and the formula used to sum each participant’s contribution to the final decision regarding the action or outcome.

-Conflict (AGG.con) Defines the procedures or decisions to be taken when actors fail to reach an agreement or when a conflict requires resolution.
+Conflict (AGG.con) Defines the processes to be followed in cases of unresolved agreements, decision appeals, or conflict resolution.

 Node (AGG.nod).
 Defines the presence of a decision node and specifies the positions involved in it.